lmh4686/T2A2-_assessment/README.md

 FOREIGN KEY(stock_id) REFERENCES stocks(id) ON DELETE CASCADE);
 ```

-In the child table's foreign key constraint section, include `ON DELETE CASCADE` at the end.
+In the child table's foreign key defining section, add `ON DELETE CASCADE` at the end.

 ## Employees - Assigned_vehicles